 Power

 If you have a broad palate and love making soups, purees, sauces and pastes, you will love the powerful 1000W motor.
-It really can process almost any ingredient.
-There are also 12 speed settings and the turbo function, so I can adjust the speed depending on what I’m blending and the consistency I want.
+It really can blend almost any ingredient.
+There are also 12 speed settings and the turbo function, so you can adjust the speed depending on what you’re blending and the consistency you want.
+I personally rarely use most of the settings as I only use low settings (2-6) or if I want fast blending I use turbo which takes only a couple of seconds to blend things into a smooth consistency.

-The QuattroBlade Pro is a 4-bladed knife that guarantees maximum efficiency, and I’m most fascinated by its built-in anti-splash and anti-suction technology.
+The QuattroBlade Pro is a 4-bladed knife that guarantees maximum efficiency, and I’m most fascinated by its built-in anti-splash and anti-suction technology, because anti-splash really works!
+When I put the hand blender into a pot of soup, it rarely splashes, almost never have messy splatters on the hob.

 Just one downside

 Hand blenders are not as powerful as countertop blenders.
 If you have to blend frozen fruits, ice cubes or anything hard like that, you might want to consider a countertop one.
-But if you’re like me, making soups and smoothies most of the time, then hand blenders are good enough.
-Just make sure, when you make things like meatballs, that there’s no bone in the meat as the bones will definitely damage the blades.
+But for the sort of food I make, hand blenders are definitely good enough.
+Just make sure when you make things like meatballs, that there’s no bone in the meat as the bones may damage the blades.

 My final verdict…

-Sign up here to get my recipes and updates delivered directly to your inbox.
+You can also join my email list to get my recipes and updates directly to your inbox.